The Brave Archer 3

-Plot
+Synopsis

-Guo Jing and Huang Rong pursue Yang Kang to Iron Palm Peak, where Qiu Qianren and the Iron Palm Sect is based.
-Huang is injured by Qiu in a fight and she escapes with Guo Jing's help.
-Guo brings her in search of a cure to heal her wounds and they stumble upon a house in a swamp, inhabited by a woman called Yinggu.
-Yinggu tells them that the only person who can save Huang Rong's life is Duan Zhixing, the former ruler of the Kingdom of Dali, who has become a monk now.
+Guo Jing and Huang Rong pursue Yang Kang to Iron Palm Peak, where Qiu Qianren and the Iron Palm Sect are based.
+Huang Rong is injured by Qiu Qianren in a fight and she escapes with Guo Jing's help.
+Guo Jing takes her in search of a cure to heal her wounds and they stumble upon a house in a swamp, inhabited by a woman called Yinggu.
+Yinggu tells them that the only person who can save Huang Rong's life is Duan Zhixing, the former ruler of the Kingdom of Dali who has become a monk.

-Guo and Huang travel to find Duan Zhixing, but they must defeat Duan's four bodyguards in a battle of wits first.
+Guo Jing and Huang Rong travel to find Duan Zhixing, but they must defeat his four bodyguards in a battle of wits first.
 They manage to overcome the odds and eventually meet Duan Zhixing.
-Duan explains to them that Yinggu had directed them to him on purpose, because in order to save Huang Rong, Duan will need to use a special inner energy skill that may cost him his life if he uses it.
-Duan then proceeds to tell them a story of his past.
-Yinggu was actually Duan Zhixing's concubine when he was still the ruler of Dali, but Duan neglects her due to his obsession with martial arts and she has a secret affair with Zhou Botong.
-Yinggu becomes pregnant with Zhou's child later without Zhou knowing.
-The infant is mortally wounded by a masked man, who wants to force Duan Zhixing to use that special skill to save the infants's life.
-Duan refuses and the child dies.
-Yinggu hates Duan for that and she leaves him to lead a life in the swamp, while secretly plotting her revenge.
-Duan Zhixing tells Guo Jing and Huang Rong that he regrets his past decision and he decides to save Huang's life now, at the expense of his own.
+Duan Zhixing explains to them that Yinggu had directed them to him on purpose, because in order to save Huang Rong, he will need to use his neigong in a way that may cost him his life.
+Duan Zhixing then proceeds to tell them a story of his past.
+Yinggu was actually his concubine when he was still the ruler of Dali, but he neglected her due to his obsession with martial arts and she had a secret affair with Zhou Botong.
+Yinggu became pregnant with Zhou Botong's child later.
+The infant was mortally wounded by a masked man, who wanted to force Duan Zhixing to use his neigong to save the infant's life.
+Duan Zhixing refused and the child died.
+Yinggu hates Duan Zhixing for that and she left him to lead a life in the swamp, while secretly plotting her revenge.
+Duan Zhixing tells Guo Jing and Huang Rong that he regrets his past decision and he will risk his life to save Huang Rong now.

-While Duan is healing Huang, Yinggu infiltrates Duan's residence and almost kills him, but she changes her mind at the last moment.
-Duan does not blame her and allows her to leave again.
+While Duan Zhixing is healing Huang, Yinggu infiltrates the residence and almost kills Duan Zhixing, but she changes her mind at the last moment.
+Duan Zhixing does not blame her and allows her to leave again.
 Just then, Qiu Qianren and the Iron Palm Sect's members show up to challenge Duan Zhixing to a fight.
-Yinggu recognizes Qiu's martial arts technique and realizes that Qiu is actually the masked man who injured her child, and she joins in the fight.
-Not long later, Zhou Botong appears and Yinggu recognizes him.
-Zhou points out the weaknesses in Qiu Qianren's martial arts and eventually the protagonists defeat the Iron Palm Sect people.
+Yinggu recognises Qiu Qianren's martial arts technique and realises that he is actually the masked man who injured her child, and she joins in the fight.
+Not long later, Zhou Botong appears and Yinggu recognises him.
+Zhou Botong points out the weaknesses in Qiu Qianren's martial arts and eventually the protagonists defeat the Iron Palm Sect.
 The film ends with Yinggu running after Zhou Botong.